 Here are some easy rules to follow:

 - Choose an activity that will make you happy! ?

 - Start with a duration of activity that seems too easy.

-- Keep this activity without increasing the duration or intensity for a minimum of 5 sessions.
+- Keep this activity without increasing the duration or intensity for a minimum of 3 sessions before increasing the volume.

 - Listen to your body to find out if you have discovered your limit (fatigue or pain before, during or after the activity).

 - Then, hopefully, add a minute or two to your activity in subsequent sessions.